Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation

 The CWR score can reflect the simplicity of sentences in a scene.
 However, we should notice that the higher CWR scores do not mean better performance.
 The reason is that translating professional medical terms will inevitably result in some uncommon words.
 Thus, we should attach less importance to the CWR score when calculating the comprehensive rank.

-The top 3 models in the view of AScore are PMBERT-MT, Moses, and Seq2Seq, which is reasonable.
-The AScore attaches the highest importance to BLEU score, followed by the HIT and CWR scores.
-Using the harmonic mean can make sure that we punish the tendency of going overboard on one subject and guarantee good general performance.
+The top 3 models in the view of AScore are {\namemodel}, BERT-MT, and EditNTS, which is reasonable.
+The AScore attaches the highest importance to BLEU, followed by the HIT and CWR scores.
+Using the harmonic mean can make sure that we penalize the tendency of going overboard on one subject and guarantee good general performance.

-\textbf{Case Studies}.
-We provide two examples to demonstrate the effectiveness of PMBERT-MT and its drawback.
-In Table~\ref{Table:expsen}, we can observe that PMBERT-MT performs the best.
-It can correctly translate professional medical terms as well as in a simplified manner.
-However, for the hard example in Table~\ref{Table:expsenhard}, almost all the baselines cannot achieve better performance.
-Only Moses keeps a relatively complete sentence structure.
-A possible reason is that other baselines may be unfamiliar with the word ``cirrhosis''.
-From these results, we can find that it is challenging to accurately translate medical jargon to layperson-understandable language.